-(b) General and professional liability amounts for 2009 and 2010 are net of adjustments recoded during each year relating to prior years, as discussed above.
+(a) General and professional liability amounts are net of adjustments recorded during each year, as discussed above.

-(c) Workers' compensation amounts for 2008, 2009 and 2010 are net of adjustments recorded during each year as discussed above.
+(b) Workers' compensation amounts for 2009 and 2010 are net of adjustments recorded during each year as discussed above.

 In addition, we also maintain self-insured employee benefits programs for employee healthcare and dental claims.
 The ultimate costs related to these programs include expenses for claims incurred and paid in addition to an accrual for the estimated expenses incurred in connection with claims incurred but not yet reported.